zarthur/CSCC-Android-Mobile-Applications-Notes/week_05/readme.md

 ### Setup
 We're going to focus on local tests.
-To create and run our tests, we'll make use of two testing frameworks: JUnit and Mockito.
+To create and run our tests, we'll make use of some testing frameworks: JUnit, Mockito, and PowerMock.
 This will require that we explicitly indicate to the build system, Gradle, that our project depends on these frameworks.
 To do this, we'll modify the module's `build.gradle` file.

 ![gradle](images/module-gradle.png)